Discrete Logarithm

 The protocol can be made non-interactive by modifying the challenge step.

-In this case the challenge value is obtained from a technique known as Fiat-Shamir Heuristic.
-In practice is computed as the output of a cryptographic hash function.
+The challenge value is obtained from a technique known as Fiat-Shamir Heuristic.
+In practice, is computed as the output of a cryptographic hash function.

 c = H(y || r)